What Is A Field Recorder?

-For field recording (sfx for video games and film) you you’ll need a field recorder, headphones, cables, microphones as well as memory cards and batteries.
+For field recording (SFX for video games and film) you’ll need a field recorder, headphones, cables, microphones as well as memory cards and batteries.

-Some recorders can be AC powered, but batteries are a must have when going out in the field.
-I’ll walk you through what you need to know when looking for a field recorder.
+Some recorders can be AC-powered, but batteries are a must-have when going out in the field.
+I’ll walk you through what you need to consider before purchasing a field recorder.

 1. Your Budget: How Much Can You Invest?